bmx-ng/bmx-site/docs/language/pre_post_compilation_scripts.md

 And "make" compiles the source file specified.

-Again, the all these commands are defined in core.bmk and make.bmk
+Again, all these commands are defined in core.bmk and make.bmk

+If you add a "pre.bmk" file into the same directory as your BlitzMax source (*.bmx) file, then the Lua script in it will automatically be run when you call that source file using bmk, before the .bmx file itself is compiled.

 ## Post-Compilation Scripts